SofijaErkin/basic-tool-mac/git/switch_git_email_address.md

     echo "This is a test for \"my new Email address git\"." >> README.md && git add README.md && git commit -m "Create README.md to test new Email git" && git pull && git push

-Then, just log into my Git account to checkout my repositorys' "`README.md`".
+Then, just log into my Git account to checkout my repository's' "`README.md`".

 ## 4.Change Remote Git User Name